Is it dangerous to scuba dive with sharks? Or will I be eaten? Understanding scuba diving shark safety

 Whereas, a provoked shark attack usually occurs when a human initiates physical contact with a shark in its natural habitat.
 For example, a diver grabs a shark’s tail or a spear fishermen provoked interest from sharks due to spearing fish.

-During 2016, according to the International Shark Attack File (ISAF) there were 70 unprovoked shark attacks and 39 provoked attacks.
-I couldn't find up to date statistics for road traffic deaths for 2016, but in 2013 there were 1.25 million road traffic deaths globally.
+I couldn’t find up to date statistics for road traffic deaths, but in 2013 there were 1.25 million road traffic deaths globally.

 In 2015 17.7 million died from Cardio Vascular Disease (CVD), which are split between coronary heart disease (7.4 million), stroke (6.7 million) and 3.6 million for other CVD related diseases.